-When to go all-in in poker is a common question, but also one that’s difficult to answer since there are so many ways of getting our chips into the middle.
+When to go all-in in poker?
+This is a common question, but also one that’s difficult to answer.
+After all, risking everything shouldn't be simple, right?
+Since there are so many ways of getting our chips into the middle, it's not for nothing that the expression "all-in" transcends poker.
 We’ll discuss some general over-riding principles as well as look at a couple of more specific scenarios.
+In poker, obviously

 Before we do that, let’s just clear up a few of the poker rules which surround all-in confrontations.